Become a licensed professional counselor, ready to tackle the systematic inequities in the educational system

 Our dedicated Counseling Faculty are experts in their fields who will support students throughout each stage of the program.

 Completion of the MEd degree program requires 48 semester hours of graduate study focused in two major areas: counseling core and a specialty area.
 This includes 700 clock hours of practicum and internship experience (taken for six semester hours of credit).
-Students must also take and pass one four-hour written comprehensive examination during their final semester of study.
+Students must also take and pass a comprehensive examination during their final semester of study.
 Students have five years from acceptance to complete the program.

 Full-time students complete the program in two years, including at least one summer.
 Part-time study is also available.